Course Title: Professional Skills Development for the Pharmaceutical Scientist

 Upon successful completion of this course, you will be able to:

-1. Present yourself in both written and oral form that showcases your qualifications and education, experience and skills,
+1. Develop successful ways to present yourself in both written and oral form that showcases your qualifications and education, experience and skills

-2. Recognize through investigation and research an organisation's role within the health and pharmaceutical industry and their requirements in terms of skills and experience for individual positions,
+2. Determine through investigation and research an organisation’s role within industry and their requirements in terms of skills and experience for individual positions

-4. Present yourself for interview in the best prepared and professional light,
+3. Present yourself for interview in the best prepared and professional light

 Overview of Learning Activities